Liberty Affair: Liberty Affair

+An attempt at a compromise was led by Joseph Warren, who negotiated between Hancock and commissioners Hallowell and Harrison.
+The parties agreed to a settlement provided the government did not insist on taking strong actions against the Liberty and Hancock.
+The Whigs, however, were not satisfied by the agreement, which was supposed to mollify the mob and provide an opportunity for the government to save face.
+Boston demonstrators paraded and burned HMS Romney.

-The British filed a lawsuit against the Liberty and Hancock.
+The British authorities filed a lawsuit against the Liberty and Hancock.
 John Adams was contracted to serve as Hancock's lawyer.
 The trial was considered a form of political persecution against Hancock, who was part of the opposition to the Stamp Act and was a prominent member and financier of Boston's Whig politics.
-The trial lasted five months until the charges were dropped.
+While Hancock was guilty, the evidence presented was flimsy so that after five months of trial the charges were dropped.
 Hancock would later serve as the president of the colonists' revolutionary government and was the first to sign the American Declaration of Independence.

-The Liberty remained in the possession of the British Navy.
-John Sewall, the British advocate general for Massachusetts, secured the ship's forfeiture for violating Britain's Acts of Trade.
+The Liberty remained in the possession of the Royal Navy.
+John Sewall, the advocate general for Massachusetts, secured the ship's forfeiture as it had violated British trade acts.
 Liberty became a sloop used to patrol the Rhode Island coast.
 In July 1769, it was burned by angry colonists after its crew seized two Connecticut ships.

 Aftermath

-The Liberty Affair led the British Parliament to pass more restrictive laws to curb smuggling and increase troops to deal with the rebels in Massachusetts.
+The Liberty Affair led the British Parliament to pass more restrictive laws to curb smuggling and increase troops to deal with colonial resistance in Massachusetts.
 Immediately after the Liberty Affair riot, Governor Francis Bernard was ordered to produce evidence against the leaders of the Boston insurrectionists so that they can be put to trial in England.
 Lord Hillsborough, the Secretary of State for the Colonies, also stationed two regiments from Halifax, Nova Scotia to garrison Boston.
 He also demanded the Massachusetts House of Representatives to rescind the circular requesting unity against the Townshend Acts or face dissolution.
 The House defied the order.
 The names of the 92 delegates who refused were commemorated in a "Liberty Bowl" created by the silversmith Paul Revere.
 These measures and incidents further contributed to the escalation of tensions.
 After the riot, there emerged a "snowballing" of events that would lead to the Boston Massacre.
 These events unified the colonies to support the non-importation policy of British goods, a development that Boston and Charleston was not able to accomplish previously.